The 19 Best Modern TV Shows Set in the 1990s

 Clarice, CBS (2021)

-You might have heard about Jonathan Demme’s Oscar-winning movie The Silence of the Lambs.
+You might have heard about Jonathan Demme’s Oscar-winning movie, The Silence of the Lambs.
 Well, CBS’ Clarice is the story of what happens after the events of the 1991 box office hit.

-That’s right, on Clarice we meet Clarice Starling (played by Rebecca Breeds) one year after her near-fatal encounter with Buffalo Bill.
-Now a rookie FBI agent Clarice returns to investigating crimes along with her fellow federal agents.
-However, it’s 1993 and the FBI is very much a boys club.
+Now, a rookie FBI agent, Clarice, returns to investigate crimes along with her fellow federal agents.
+However, it’s 1993, and the FBI is very much a boys club.
 So now Clarice not only has to deal with past trauma but also find her voice in the male-dominated world of the FBI.

 Don’t count on seeing Hannibal on Clarice because the focus of this show is Clarice Starling and her professional and personal life.